web3/web3.js/docs/docs/guides/web3_config/index.md

 The default value of `defaultAccount` is `undefined`.

 ### [defaultBlock](/api/web3-core/class/Web3Config#defaultBlock)
-The following methods require a `blockNumber` parameter during its execution process, the `defaultBlock` option is used for these methods.
+The following methods accept an optional `blockNumber` parameter, the `defaultBlock` option is used for these methods if no `blockNumber` parameter is provided.
 - [`web3.eth.getBalance()`](/api/web3-eth/function/getBalance);
 - [`web3.eth.getCode()`](/api/web3-eth/function/getCode);
 - [`web3.eth.getTransactionCount()`](/api/web3-eth/function/getTransactionCount);